100 years of WBV

 Success resulting mainly from our competent and committed employees

 The basis for the economic success is both the high-quality products, for which the company stands, and its competent and committed employees.
-The WBV employs about 170 people today, including 33 apprentices.
+The WBV employs about 160 people today, including over 20 apprentices.
 25 employees work in the company’s administration department and 27 in logistics, with about 85 employees in customer-facing roles in sales.
 The company’s customers include agricultural cooperations, ropemakers, sanitation wholesalers, packaging wholesalers, cleaning agent wholesalers, the technical trade, supermarkets, discount stores and industrial consumers.

 A successful family-run company for generations